About

 Best fit

-I am most useful when growth has made the business harder to see and steer.
+I am most useful when the business is getting harder to see and steer.

 Owners and principals

-Usually the problem is already felt at owner level: weaker visibility, more manual drag, and a business that is getting heavier to run.
+Usually the pressure is already felt at owner level: weaker visibility, more manual drag, and a business that is getting heavier to run.

-Finance, ops, IT, or an EA usually need something concrete enough to trust and move upward.
+Finance, ops, IT, and EAs often need something concrete enough to assess quickly and forward upward with confidence.

-The point is to make the business easier to run in practice, not to diagnose the mess beautifully and leave it there.
+The point is to leave the business easier to run, not just better described.

 Where to go next